DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-03-03-adding-claims-in-support-on-behalf-of-schools.md

 We added a way for support users to add claims on behalf of schools.

 Support users cannot submit claims as the school user needs to agree to a declaration before submitting the claim.
-This means that claims created by support users are in a ‘draft’ state.
+This constraint means that claims created by support users are in a ‘draft’ state.

 ## How it works